How to lose weight by checking blood sugar

 If you checked your blood sugar after eating and turned out it’s higher than normal, then, you can follow these tips to avoid being in the danger zone of gaining more weight and developing diabetes.

-Going on a low carb diet or even a zero carb diet, like keto diet, for example, will make sure that your blood sugar won’t rise.
+Going on a low-carb diet or even a zero-carb diet, like the keto diet, for example, will make sure that your blood sugar won’t rise.

 As known, carbs like sugar and refined carbs present in bread, cereals, rice, and desserts have a high glycemic index.
-As these foods are easily digested and absorbed in the blood causing a sharp rise in blood sugar.
+These foods are easily digested and absorbed in the blood causing a sharp rise in blood sugar.

-Moreover, refined carbs are stripped from fibers and vitamins which make their digestion harder and slower, and make you full after eating.
+Moreover, refined carbs are stripped of fibers and vitamins which make their digestion harder and slower, and make you full after eating.

 Then we can conclude that replacing carbs with low-glycemic foods like whole grains, fruits, and legumes is better to prevent sugar spikes.